emberjs/rfcs/text/0813-template-layering.md

   `.gjs` format (such as Discord and GitHub today), but where it's desirable to still retain the highlighting for the JavaScript/TypeScript portions.

+This RFC also _recommends_ that the addon spec (v2.1?) to be updated to consider using `template(hbs-source, pre-compiled-scope-function)` as the primary publishing format for component templates and consider reducing and deprecating the need for other alternative mechanisms (such as shipping `.hbs` files).
+However, this is only a general recommendation, and a future RFC or amendment is needed to explore that further.

+It is notable that this update is only needed for the purpose of clarifying the recommended/preferred way of shipping templates in addons.
+However, because `template()` is just standard JavaScript, there is nothing stopping addons from adopting the format as long as their target Ember versions support the feature (or that they depend on a suitable polyfill for the feature).

 ## Detailed design

 This RFC proposes to re-specify the `<template>` language extension into a